 The point of “listening” is to make sure you never miss a mention, you’re able to see where people are speaking about your brand online and you can join the conversation.
 But there is a range of ways to creatively and logically use this practice to entirely elevate your marketing efforts.

-With an AI-driven social media listening tool, businesses can:
+With AI-driven social media listening tools, businesses can: